The Tabernacle Tour #2

 https://www.biblegateway.com/passage/?search=Exodus%2030%3A17-21&version=ESV

-This large bronze wash basin is our next, and final stop, before entering in to God’s Holy Presence.
+This large bronze wash basin is our next, and final stop of the outer courtyard, before entering in to God’s Holy Presence.
 What is it pointing to?

 John 15:3 “Already you are clean because of the word that I have spoken to you.”